madetech/learn/core-skills/frontend-web-development/README.md

 - Semantic HTML (i.e. no [Tag Soup](https://en.wikipedia.org/wiki/Tag_soup) )
 - Logical CSS naming

-It is up to the assessor to determine whether or not the candidate has adequetly achieved the above in addition to the deliverables.
+It is up to the assessor to determine whether or not you have adequately achieved the above in addition to the deliverables for each level.

 As this isn't an assessment about scaffolding an application, and gathering resources we have built the (base application)[https://github.com/madetech/core-skill-frontend].
 At this time this repo is private to Made Tech members, we're working to open source this too.